 - Outside Scholarships

 Funding for Graceland University's student employment program comes from the Federal Work-Study program (FWS) and from Graceland University funds.
 Student employment is considered a type of financial aid.
 Campus employers are encouraged to give priority in hiring to students who have demonstrated financial need for employment, by filing the FAFSA.
 Click here for more information.

 Net Price Calculator

-The Net Price Calculator is designed to help you estimate your financial aid options for Graceland University.
+The Net Price Calculator is designed to help you estimate your financial aid options for residential students at Graceland University.
 Please be sure to complete the entire process to ensure the best possible results.

 Please select the appropriate calculator.